What can we do?

 - August 3

 Applicants will be notified electronically 30 days after the application deadline of approval or denial.
 If approved, applicant will also be notified of funding amount as the full request is not guaranteed.
+If approved for a Food Pantry or School Equipment grant, the grant will not be fully approved until the food pantry or school district completes an additional letter of agreement.

 Approved applicants will receive funding approximately 45 days after the application deadline.
+Approved Food Pantry or School Equipment grants will received equipment approximately 30 days after the letter of agreement is received.

 Please contact your Farmer Relations Manager with any eligibility or application questions.